vertyco/upchatpy/README.md

 ### Fetching Webhooks

-Retrieve a list of webhooks using:
+Fetch a list of webhooks using:

 ```python
 webhooks_response = await client.get_webhooks()